The Letdown Catcher: An Easy Way to Collect Breast Milk!

 While I recently ended my breastfeeding journey with my second baby, I haven't lost my passion for it.
 When I had my first son, I never used a letdown catcher (also known as a milk catcher and some companies refer to them as hand pumps even though they do not function the same as a traditional hand pump).
 After giving birth to my second, Ryland, I was excited to try it.
 I am so glad that I did.
 I did not use my double electric pump once during my breastfeeding journey with Ryland!
 I used this amazing, affordable device to collect breast milk for the first 6 months of his life (and then started using my hand pump as well).

-The concept is simple and I wish that I had thought of it myself.
-While feeding the baby on one side, simply place the letdown catcher on the other side and it will collect milk from the breast that the baby is not feeding on.
+The conceptual design is simple and I wish that I had thought of it myself.
+While feeding the baby on one side, simply place the letdown catcher on the other side (with or without suction) and it will collect leaking/letdown milk from the breast that the baby is not feeding on.
 When I used it with Ryland I would typically get 5 - 6 ounces in the morning.
-It was great because when he was a month or so I would collect enough for two feedings.
+It was great because when he was a month or so I would collect enough in the morning to freeze for two feedings.

-If you have any questions about the device or concerns about how it may or may not effect your supply, engorgement, etc. feel free to reach out.
-I have A LOT to say about the letdown catcher.
-My clients will all tell you that I love to talk about this device and I don't shut up about it either!
+If you have any questions about the device or concerns about how it may or may not affect your supply, engorgement, etc. feel free to reach out.

 Lisa Grossman, RN, BSN, PHN, OCN, CLC